Here’s a recent question I got from a reader about sun exposure while eating a healthy diet. Perhaps some of you can relate. Leslie asks:

 Saturated Fat and Omega-3 Fat Consumption

-At the same time that Omega-6 oil consumption has risen, consumption of saturated fats and Omega-3 fats has declined.
+As Omega-6 oil consumption has risen, consumption of saturated fats and Omega-3 fats has declined.
 We’ve seen how well that’s worked out for us, but it turns out that it could have a pretty big impact on skin health, too.

 The body needs healthy fats, including saturated fats, monounsaturated fats, and Omega-3 fats, to regenerate skin tissue, and these fats are the preferred building blocks in the body.
 If the body doesn’t get these fats (and many people don’t these days), it will use whatever it has available, including Omega-6 fats, which are not the preferred fat for building skin and collagen and can cause mutation (cancer).

-Increased Consumption of Grains and Chemicals
+Increased Consumption of Processed Foods

 With the recommendation to limit saturated fats came the advice to eat “heart healthy whole grains” and this has been the standard dietary recommendation for the last few decades.
 Unfortunately, for many people, grains can cause inflammation in the body and lead to a host of problems.